 On starting at the nursery parents are asked to complete a 'what to expect when' checklist to help us establish where the child is at in their developmental journey.
 Every child is assigned a key person.
 They will make observations on the children and these will be put on to 'Tapestry' our online learning journey system.
-The observations are then used to create a tracking system which helps to highlight where a child is at with their development and if there are any delays or areas of need.
+The observations are then used to help highlight where a child is at with their development and if there are any delays or areas of need.
+We use 'Development matters' and 'Birth to Five matters', to monitor children's progress, which we make into a chart.
+This helps us to identify the areas they may need additional support in.
 Every new child will have sessions with their parent/carer to settle in and get used to the room and meet their key person.
 During those visits the key person will seek key information about the child to help create an overall picture of the child and their individual needs.
 This information will give a starting point to help the key person and the special educational needs co-ordinator (SENCO) to begin to plan for the best support for the child.